+2017.
 The Post Genomic Condition: Ethics, Justice, Knowledge After the Genome.
-Chicago University Press (Forthcoming).
+University of Chicago Press. (reviews)

 2013.
 Science and Justice Research Center Collaborations Group.
 “Experiments in Collaboration: Interdisciplinary Graduate Education in Science and Justice.”
 PLoS Biology.

 2013.
 “Indigenous Body Parts, Mutating Temporalities, and the Half-Lives of Postcolonial Technoscience.”
 Social Studies of Science.
 Co-authored with E.Kowal and J. Radin.

 2013.
 “On the Emergence of Science and Justice.”
 Science, Technology and Human Values.

 2012. “‘Your DNA is Our History’: Genomics, Anthropology, and the Construction of Whiteness as Property.”
 Current Anthropology.
 Co-authored with K. TallBear.

 2011.
 “The ‘Persons’ and ‘Genomics’ of Personal Genomics.”
 Personalized Medicine.